 You might have heard the phrase “weed tolerance break” when someone is hitting the pause button on their cannabis intake.
 There may be a number of reasons for this, but the general idea is pretty simple: Taking a break from cannabis to flush the body of cannabinoids.
 Everyone’s body chemistry is a little different, so while you might take a break because you feel like you’re smoking too much, it might just be that your system has become resistant to the effects and a break will help to reset it.

 What is a weed tolerance break?

 A cannabis tolerance break is just quitting smoking weed for a while.
-Or really any partaking, as edibles will affect your endocannabinoid system as well.
+Or really stopping consuming cannabis altogether, as edibles will affect your endocannabinoid system as well.
 Tolerance breaks might be initiated for many reasons, but the end result is the same: Clearing your body of cannabinoids, especially THC.
 Some call it a t-break, but it’s all just about stepping back for a bit as opposed to quitting forever.
 This could take some willpower, but you’ll be that much prouder of yourself when you pull it off.
 And remember, it is temporary.
 Otherwise it’s just called quitting.

 What are the benefits of a weed tolerance break?

 The obvious reason comes from the term “tolerance,” as it’s possible to develop a tolerance to the effects of cannabis.
 It’s a bit like alcohol, as someone who rarely drinks will get drunk faster than someone who drinks regularly.
 However, weed tolerance breaks can also be an effective way to save money!

 Then there are the legal and occupational aspects of a break, including mandatory drug tests for job applications, or sentencing and parole guidelines that may prevent someone from partaking for a bit.
 If you need to flush your system of THC and its metabolites, plan on a few weeks, at least.